MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/known-issues-limitations.md

   - enduser
 ---

-# Known issues and limitations with Power Automate Desktop Preview
+# Known issues and limitations with Power Automate Desktop (preview)

 [!INCLUDE [cc-beta-prerelease-disclaimer.md](../../includes/cc-beta-prerelease-disclaimer.md)]

-This article provides details about the known issues and limitations in Power Automate Desktop Preview.
+This article provides details about the known issues and limitations in Power Automate Desktop (preview).

 ## Datatables